Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

-To obtain the yields of $e^{+}e^{-}\to \pi^{\mp}Z_{c}(3900)^{\pm}\to\pi^{\mp} \rho^{\pm}\eta_{c}$ and $e^{+}e^{-}\to \pi^{\mp}Z_{c}(4020)^{\pm}\to\pi^{\mp} \rho^{\pm}\eta_{c}$, the invariant masses of $\rho^{\pm}\eta_{c}$ candidates in the nine $\etac$ decay channels are fitted simultaneously using the same method as for $e^{+}e^{-}\to \ppp\etac$.
+To obtain the yields of $e^{+}e^{-}\to \pi^{\mp}Z_{c}(3900)^{\pm}\to\pi^{\mp} \rho^{\pm}\eta_{c}$ and $e^{+}e^{-}\to \pi^{\mp}Z_{c}(4020)^{\pm}\to\pi^{\mp} \rho^{\pm}\eta_{c}$, the invariant mass of $\rho^{\pm}\eta_{c}$ candidates in the nine $\etac$ decay channels are fitted simultaneously using the same method as for $e^{+}e^{-}\to \ppp\etac$.
 In the fit, a possible interference between the signal and the background is neglected.
 The mass and width of the $\zcpm$ are fixed to the values from the latest measurement~\cite{Collaboration:2017njt} and those of the $\zcppm$ are fixed to world average values~\cite{Tanabashi:2018oca}.
 The mass resolution is obtained from MC simulation and parameterized as a Crystal Ball function~\cite{Oreglia:1980cs}.
 The background is described with a second order CP function.
-Figure~\ref{fit_Zc_data_4230}(left) shows the fit to the invariant mass of $\rho^{\pm}\eta_{c}$ summed over the nine $\etac$ decays at $\sqrt{s}=4.226$~GeV.
-Figure~\ref{fit_Zc_data_4230}(right) is the background subtracted distribution.
+To validate the fit model, we perform a fit with the same model on the simulated background as shown in Fig.~\ref{fit_validation_4230} (left).
+The signal yields of $\zcpm$ and $\zcppm$ are $48\pm46$ and $0\pm4$, respectively, and the statistical significance of the $\zcpm$ is $0.6\sigma$.
+We also fit the sideband events both from data and MC with the second order CP function and the function can describe the sidebands well as shown in Fig.~\ref{fit_validation_4230} (right).
+After the validation, we apply the fit model to data.
+Figure~\ref{fit_Zc_data_4230} shows the fit to the data set taken at $\sqrt{s}=4.226$~GeV.
 The total $\zcpm$ signal yield is $240^{+56}_{-54}$ events with a statistical significance of $4.3\sigma$, and that of the $\zcppm$ is $21^{+15}_{-11}$ events with a statistical significance of $1.0\sigma$.
 The signals at the other c.m. energies are not statistically significant.